-Interim City Administrator Tameka Allen says the commission approved the city budgets which include money for trips.
+Interim City Administrator Tameka Allen said the Commission approved the city budgets which include money for trips.

 "It's annual training.
-It gives them the opportunity to see where the vendor is taking the system," said Interim Administrator Tameka Allen.
+It gives them the opportunity to see where the vendor is taking the system," Allen said.

-Allen says the SUGA 2014 conference is the only national training available for IFAS or the integrated fund accounting system used county-wide.Employees from the city's IT, Human Resources, Procurement and DBE department went for the five day training session.
+Allen said the SUGA 2014 conference is the only national training available for Integrated Fund Accounting System (IFAS) used county-wide.Employees from the city's IT, Human Resources, Procurement and DBE department went for the five day training session.

 "We're going to Las Vegas on our convention.
-It's for training and meetings and we are going to have fun as well," said Taxpayer Linda Fulcher.
+It's for training and meetings and we are going to have fun as well," taxpayer Linda Fulcher said.

 "We go on trips with the company and they are business oriented trips.
-At night, we all get together and have a little fun," said Taxpayer David Kitchens.
+At night, we all get together and have a little fun," taxpayer David Kitchens said.